Sharing is caring!

 Why is my infusion bitter?

 If you infuse your liquor for too long, it can be bitter in flavor.
-You can add more vodka, or you can add some saline solution or sugar to balance out the bitterness.
+You can add more vodka, or you can add some sugar or simple syrup to balance out the bitterness.

 If you make this recipe, please leave a review in the comments and a star rating!